volvo-cars/pkcs11-utils/CONTRIBUTING.md

 Changes to the repository are managed through [pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).

-To open a pull request with a proposed change, fork the repository, make your changes and open a pull request.
+To propose a change, fork the repository, make your changes and open a pull request.
 Please link pull requests to issues where applicable.

 ### Links